rubyonracetracks/tutorial-rails-rubymn2/01-02-remove_pages.md

 ### Removing the About Link From the Header
 * Edit the file app/views/layouts/_header.html.erb.
 Remove the line containing "about_path".
 This removes the link to the "About" page in the header menu bar.
 * Enter the command "sh test_app.sh".
 Two of the tests fail.
-(NOTE: As of 1-13-2018, version 5.11.1 of the minitest gem gives incomplete test results when tests fail.
-Downgrading the minitest gem to version 5.10.3 is necessary to reinstate the expected test results when tests fail.)
+(NOTE: As of 1-28-2018, version 5.11.* of the minitest gem gives a traceback error if there are any errors.
+This cuts off the rest of the test results.
+Downgrading the minitest gem to version 5.10.3 is necessary to reinstate normal behavior.)
 * Enter the command "alias test1='command for running failed tests minus the TESTOPTS portion'".
 * Enter the command "test1".
 Both tests still fail because the "About" link is no longer on the home page and contact page.
 * Edit the file test/integration/static_pages_test.rb.
 Remove the "home page provides access to the about page" test and the "contact page provides access to the about page"